ilmannafian04/git-lab/README.md

 - ssh is available on default ubuntu image
 - .ssh folder is not configured, use action from marketplace to configure
+- Ansible is availbale in ubuntu base image